henvic/henvic.github.io/content/posts/tesla.md

 > All new vehicles delivered this year will receive 10,000 km of free Supercharging.
 Terms and Conditions*
 >
 > DISCOVER OUR STOCK

+**Update:** And just a month after my delivery, Tesla [dropped the prices of their whole vehicle line-up worldwide](https://www.youtube.com/watch?v=AN7ABID6i2w).
+Today, I could've gotten the Long Range model for just €4000 more in the Netherlands.
+The Standard Range is now €3000 cheaper.

 By the way, if you are planning on getting a Tesla Solar Roof feel free to use my [referral link](https://www.tesla.com/referral/henrique299805).
 {{% /markdown %}}